School of Interdisciplinary Studies

 What is Adult Learning?

 The Adult Learning Community at Tennessee Tech provides support and resources to our students over the age of 25.
 It’s important for you to know that you have a place to go for assistance when planning for your educational future.
 We can help answer questions, assist with advisement and course planning, and more!
 Our innovative programs allow you to fit your classes into your busy life.
-We offer courses at our main campus and satellite campuses in Cookeville, Oak Ridge, Scott County, McMinnville, and Moore County.
 In addition, we have a fully-online degree program that allows you to take classes when you want, from anywhere.
 Our talented advisement staff will work out a customized program to allow you to complete your degree on your timetable.